Efficient stochastic simulation of gene regulatory networks using hybrid models of transcriptional bursting: Discussion

 Contrary to the usual SSA, which becomes costly when simulating single-cell gene expression data~\cite{Cannoodt2021}, the PDMP model presented here is much faster to simulate (see, e.g., a factor of 200 in~\cite{Herbach2017}).
 Mathematically, it can be justified as a rigorous hybrid limit of the discrete formalism when mRNA and protein levels span an important range~\cite{Crudu2009a,Crudu2012,Chen2019}, consistently with biological observations (see \cref{fig2} and~\cite{Schwanhausser2011,Singer2014,Albayrak2016}).
 We also mention another interesting link: using the formalism of Poisson representation~\cite{Gardiner1977}, it is possible to show that in absence of interactions, the discrete and hybrid models are in fact related by an exact intertwining relation, with no need for considering a limit regime.
 Namely, the distribution from the SSA model can then be written as a mixture of Poisson distributions, whose time-dependent mixing distribution is that of the PDMP counterpart~\cite{Jahnke2007,Herbach2019}.
 This type of result is of major interest when distinguishing measurement and expression models for single-cell data analysis~\cite{Sarkar2021}.

 Considering the two-state PDMP model, it is possible to adapt the algorithm presented here to this case, without changing the computational cost.
 However, we emphasize that only the bursty regime is observed in practice.
-Note that there is also a basic, \enquote{Poissonian} mode of expression~\cite{Zenklusen2008} but it is described by the \enquote{1 state} model (not 2) with in this case the PDMP being trivial (linear input/output ODE).
+Note that there is also a basic, \enquote{Poissonian} mode of expression~\cite{Zenklusen2008} but it is described by the \enquote{1-state} model (not 2) with the PDMP being trivial in this case (linear input/output ODE).
 Basically, the biological phenomenon of transcriptional bursting can be described correctly with the bursty model, not the 2-state model, except when precisely in the bursty regime.

 Switching from 2-state PDMP to the bursty PDMP has two advantages: (1) we remove the description of the promoter, which frees up computational memory space, especially when simulating complete trajectories for many cells; (2) we force the correct biological regime, preventing users from accidentally simulating the unrealistic \enquote{saturated} regime ($\koffi < d_{0,i}$, inducing a peak of mRNA at $s_{0,i}/d_{0,i}$ with incorrect tail).
 In particular, we aggregate the parameters $\koffi$ and $s_{0,i}$, which are not identifiable in any case in the bursty regime.